-- To promote the health and wellbeing of staff, students and the wider community.
+- To promote the health and wellbeing of staff, students, and the wider community.

 The HPU settings approach provides a more integrated and cohesive mechanism for addressing multiple health issues.
-The strategic focus is on the whole campus community and its population, policies and environment.
+The strategic focus is on the whole campus community and its population, policies, and environment.

-The drive for HPU status originated in 2009, when the UCC Healthy Living Group was formated to consider how the University would best promote healthy living and responsible alcohol use on campus.
-During these groups meetings, the decision was made to work towards becoming a Health Promoting University, and the proposal was written up in 2011.
+The drive for HPU status originated in 2009, when the UCC Healthy Living Group was formed to consider how the University would best promote healthy living and responsible alcohol use on campus.
+During these groups meetings, the decision was made to work towards becoming a Health Promoting University, and the proposal was written in 2011.
 'Health Matters' was given as the name of the initiative.

 In November 2012, the UCC Health Matters Action Plan was completed.
 This was formally launched in December 2012, and and agreement form was signed by a representative of the HSE and the President of UCC.
 At the end of 2013, UCC Health Matters was awarded 'An Duais Mor' at the Irish Healthcare Awards for the groundbreaking work which has been taking place around alcohol.